-Gonadal shielding, protective aprons and protective gloves are inspected on a yearly basis.
-During the radiation protection class (RT-240), students are required to x-ray the protective equipment for cracks, etc. Positioning aids are inspected routinely for damage by the program director and are repaired or replaced.
+Gonadal shielding, protective aprons and protective gloves are inspected yearly.
+During the radiation protection class (RT 240), students are required to x-ray the protective equipment for cracks, etc. Positioning aids are inspected routinely for damage by the Program Director/RSO and are repaired or replaced.